homerhanumat/tridentmoon/content/articles/02-primary.md

 * in the final exhale of "taking your vinyāsa", you don't go into seated position; instead you raise the legs and hold out the arms.

-Transition vinyāsa betwee repetitions (2):
+Transition vinyāsa between repetitions (2):

 1. inhale: lift up
 1. exhale: lower down, raise the legs and hold out the arms

-Then take your vinyāsa.[^This concludes what is known as "Half-Primary Series."]
+Then take your vinyāsa.[^half-primary]

+[^half-primary]: This concludes what is known as "Half-Primary Series."]

 ### bhujapīḍāsana